Frequently Asked Questions

 What if the weather is bad?

-As with most large events, Broad Ripple Beer Fest will be held rain or shine and no refunds will be given, so please dress and prepare accordingly.
+As with most large events, Brewers of Indiana Guild beer fests are held rain or shine and no refunds will be given, so please dress and prepare accordingly.

 Can DDs enter with their Early Bird party?
 Can they drink alcohol?